ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 Its content is usually in the format shown below:

 It is a `json` format file that stores information about a user: user's `ID`, what operation he/she is doing, timestamp and location of the `state` file.

+## Subnets Resource Section
+According to our architectural design, we require 6 subnets:
+* 2 Public Subnets
+* 2 Private Subnets for Webservers
+* 2 Private Subnets for Data Layer